Greggan History, Family Crest & Coats of Arms

 The distinguished Greggan family, which is thoroughly woven into the intricate tapestry of Scottish history, finds its origin with the proud Norman people.
-The name comes from the place Grantham in Lincolnshire
+The name comes from the place Grantham in Lincolnshire, recorded in Domesday Book as Graham.

 Early Origins of the Greggan family